 Six half-empty bottles of glass cleaner?
 Consolidate and recycle the extras.

-👉 Try the 5-Minute Daily Declutter Hacks—spend just 5 minutes tackling under-sink clutter and you’ll feel lighter.
+Give the 5-Minute Daily Declutter Hacks a go by spending 5 minutes to declutter under your sink, and you'll feel lighter.

 21. Broken or Outgrown Kids' Toys